 Monkey Beach

-Technically a separate tiny island just offshore from the Berjaya Tioman Resort near Tekek, Renggis Island is surrounded by some of Tioman’s healthiest coral reefs.
-The small sandy beach is a popular stop on snorkeling boat trips, and the surrounding waters are home to sea turtles, moray eels, butterfly fish, and schools of fusiliers.
-Renggis is also one of the island’s most popular dive sites.
+A tiny island just offshore from the Berjaya Tioman Resort near Tekek, Renggis is surrounded by some of the healthiest coral on Tioman.
+The small sandy beach is a regular snorkeling boat trip stop.
+Sea turtles, moray eels, butterfly fish, and fusilier schools are consistently present.
+Renggis is equally famous as a dive site.

 Diving on Tioman Island

-Tioman Island sits in the western corner of the celebrated Coral Triangle, the global epicenter of marine biodiversity.
-This location, combined with warm water temperatures averaging 27 to 29 degrees Celsius and visibility regularly reaching 15 to 30 meters, makes Tioman one of Southeast Asia’s premier diving destinations.
-Scientists have recorded hundreds of fish species and thousands of invertebrates in the surrounding waters, and the island’s marine park protection ensures that the reefs remain healthy and abundant.
+Tioman sits in the western corner of the Coral Triangle, the global epicenter of marine biodiversity.
+Water temperatures average 27 to 29 degrees Celsius year-round, and visibility regularly reaches 15 to 30 meters during peak season.
+Scientists have recorded hundreds of fish species in the surrounding waters.
+The marine park designation keeps the reefs in better shape than most comparable sites in the region.
+If you have dived sipadan island diving in Sabah and are curious how Tioman compares: Tioman has more accessible beginner-level sites, while Sipadan still leads for sheer density of large pelagics.

 Dive Costs

-Diving on Tioman is remarkably affordable.
-A single fun dive costs approximately RM80 to RM120, and a full PADI Open Water certification course runs RM900 to RM1,200, typically completed over three to four days.
-Discovery dives for beginners who want to try scuba without committing to a full course cost RM200 to RM280.
-Advanced Open Water, Rescue Diver, and various specialty courses are also widely available.
-Most dive schools offer multi-dive packages with significant discounts for committed divers.
+A single fun dive costs RM80 to RM120.
+A full PADI Open Water certification runs RM900 to RM1,200 over three to four days.
+Discovery dives for complete beginners cost RM200 to RM280.
+Advanced Open Water, Rescue Diver, and specialty courses are widely available across the island.
+Multi-dive packages offer meaningful discounts — a 10-dive package typically saves 15 to 20 percent compared to individual dives.

 Top Dive Sites

-Renggis Island is arguably Tioman’s most famous dive site and an excellent choice for divers of all levels.
-The submerged pinnacle teems with marine life, with schools of barracuda, giant trevally, and reef sharks patrolling the surrounding waters.
-The site is also exceptional for macro photography, with nudibranchs, seahorses, and various crustaceans hiding among the coral formations.
-Depths range from 5 to 18 meters, making it accessible to Open Water divers.
+Renggis Island is arguably Tioman’s most famous site and suitable for all levels.
+The submerged pinnacle attracts schools of barracuda and giant trevally, while the coral formations are exceptional for macro photography — nudibranchs, seahorses, and crustaceans at depths from 5 to 18 meters.

-Chebeh Island is a rocky island to the north of Tioman known for its dramatic underwater topography and strong currents that attract large pelagic species.
-The site features massive boulders, walls, and deep channels where blacktip reef sharks, leopard sharks, and large groupers are regularly spotted.
-Chebeh is best suited for experienced divers comfortable with current diving.
+Chebeh Island, north of Tioman, has dramatic topography and strong currents that draw large pelagics.
+Blacktip reef sharks, leopard sharks, and large groupers are regularly spotted.
+Best for experienced divers comfortable with current diving.

-Labas Island offers spectacular coral gardens and impressive biodiversity.
-The shallow reef tops are carpeted with hard and soft corals in every color imaginable, while the deeper walls are patrolled by trevally, barracuda, and occasional reef sharks.
-The site is suitable for all levels and is particularly popular for underwater photography.
+Labas Island has spectacular coral gardens and strong biodiversity — shallow reef tops carpeted with hard and soft coral, deeper walls patrolled by trevally and barracuda.
+Suitable for all levels and popular for underwater photography.

-Soyak Wreck consists of two Thai fishing boats resting at depths between 22 and 30 meters.
-The wrecks have been colonized by marine life and offer an atmospheric dive experience for Advanced Open Water divers and above.
+Soyak Wreck consists of two Thai fishing boats at 22 to 30 meters, colonized by marine life and offering an atmospheric experience for Advanced Open Water divers and above.

-Coral Island (Pulau Tulai) is one of the most popular snorkeling and diving destinations around Tioman, with crystal-clear water, white sandy beaches, and reefs teeming with tropical fish, sea turtles, and colorful coral.
-The area around Coral Island includes several dive sites suitable for all experience levels.
+Coral Island (Pulau Tulai) combines crystal-clear water, white sandy beaches, and reefs teeming with tropical fish, sea turtles, and colorful coral.
+Multiple dive sites around the island suit all experience levels.

 Dive Schools

-PADI and SSI dive schools operate in virtually every village on Tioman, with the highest concentration in Salang, ABC, and Tekek.
-B&J Diving Centre, TDB SunBeach Dive Center, and Tioman Dive Centre are among the most established and highly regarded operations.
-When choosing a dive school, look for current PADI or SSI certification, well-maintained equipment, small group sizes, and positive reviews from recent visitors.
+PADI and SSI schools operate in virtually every village, with the highest concentration in Salang, ABC, and Tekek.
+B&J Diving Centre, TDB SunBeach Dive Center, and Tioman Dive Centre are among the most established operators.
+Look for current PADI or SSI certification, well-maintained equipment, small group sizes, and recent guest reviews before booking.

 Snorkeling on Tioman Island

-Tioman’s snorkeling is world-class, and you do not need to be a certified diver to enjoy the island’s incredible marine life.
-The marine park protection has kept the reefs healthy, and many of the best snorkeling spots are accessible directly from the beach.
+You do not need a dive certification to access Tioman’s marine life.
+The marine park protection has kept the reefs shallow and healthy, and many of the best snorkeling spots are directly off the beach.

 Shore Snorkeling

-Salang Beach offers the best shore snorkeling on Tioman, with a healthy coral reef beginning just meters from the waterline.
-Sea turtles are commonly spotted here, particularly in the late afternoon, along with blacktip reef sharks, blue-spotted rays, and dense schools of tropical fish.
-Paya Beach is another excellent shore snorkeling option, with clear water and thriving reefs in very shallow depths.
-Renggis Island, accessible by a short swim from the Berjaya resort area or by water taxi, offers some of the most diverse marine life on any shore-accessible reef around Tioman.
+Salang Beach offers the best shore snorkeling on Tioman — a healthy reef beginning just meters from the waterline, with sea turtles commonly spotted in the late afternoon.
+Paya Beach is another strong option with clear, shallow water and thriving reef in knee depth.
+Renggis Island, reachable by a short swim or water taxi from the Berjaya resort area, has some of the most diverse marine life accessible from shore.
+If you are planning other island visits on this trip, compare notes with the redang island guide — Redang has more boat-organized dive infrastructure, while Tioman’s shore snorkeling is wilder and less managed.

 Boat Snorkeling Trips

-Half-day snorkeling boat trips are available from all villages, typically visiting three to four sites around the island and offshore islands.
-A standard trip costs RM50 to RM80 per person and commonly includes stops at Coral Island (Pulau Tulai), Renggis Island, and Monkey Bay.
-Full-day trips covering more distant sites cost RM100 to RM150 and include lunch.
-Snorkeling gear can be rented for approximately RM15 to RM25 per day, though quality varies and bringing your own mask is recommended for a significantly better experience.
+Half-day snorkeling boat trips leave from all villages, visiting three to four sites including Coral Island (Pulau Tulai), Renggis Island, and Monkey Bay.
+Cost: RM50 to RM80 per person.
+Full-day trips covering more distant sites run RM100 to RM150 and include lunch.
+Snorkeling gear rents for RM15 to RM25 per day — quality varies, and bringing your own mask makes a material difference to the experience.

 Marine Life Highlights

-The most commonly spotted marine life while snorkeling includes green sea turtles, hawksbill sea turtles, blacktip reef sharks, blue-spotted rays, moray eels, giant clams, anemonefish, parrotfish, butterflyfish, angelfish, barracuda, and an extraordinary diversity of coral species.
-Coral Island and Malang Rock are considered the premier spots for snorkeling encounters with large marine life, with many visitors describing them as among the best snorkeling experiences they have ever had.
+Green sea turtles, hawksbill sea turtles, blacktip reef sharks, blue-spotted rays, moray eels, giant clams, anemonefish, parrotfish, butterflyfish, angelfish, barracuda, and an extraordinary range of coral species are all commonly encountered.
+Coral Island and Malang Rock produce the most reliable encounters with large marine life — many visitors rank these among their best snorkeling experiences anywhere.

 Jungle Trekking and Waterfalls